SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 > Alice
 > ~~~
 > {: .output}
 >
+> While dataclasses reduce the overhead in some respects, they also introduct overhead in defining some of the data types inside the class.
+>
 > For more information see [this page](https://docs.python.org/3/library/dataclasses.html) of the Python documentation.
 {: .callout}